-As we all are slowly emerging from the Pandemic, there is no doubt we are still in the midst of incredibly challenging times.
-Inflation is at an almost 40-year high, fuel costs are soaring and competition for employees is tight.
-PSTA is fortunate that by utilizing the one-time Federal Transit Administration (FTA) COVID-19 relief funds for operations and an increase in our FTA formula funds due to the Bipartisan Infrastructure Act, PSTA is able to balance the Fiscal 2023 budget and Implement some very key projects that positively impact the community and are supportive of our triple bottom line sustainability strategic plan.
+Even though it seems we are all still emerging from the Pandemic, there is a lot of positive news that is reflected in the PSTA budget.

+PSTA is fortunate that by utilizing the one-time Federal Transit Administration (FTA) COVID-19 relief funds for operations and an increase in our FTA formula funds due to the Bipartisan Infrastructure Act, PSTA is able to balance the Fiscal 2023 budget and implement some very key projects that positively impact the community and are supportive of our triple bottom line sustainability strategic plan.